louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

   whose centers lie just outside those triangles will not run the fragment shader.
 Any mask-based path renderer would need to draw conservative expanded bounds, not just reuse the body triangles.
-- The existing directionless `aadist` geometry cannot be drawn before the body safely because it does not know which side of the edge is inside or outside.
+- The old `aadist` behavior is still too close to a heuristic alpha ramp.
+The next version should give `aadist` a signed-distance meaning so the shader can distinguish inside, edge, and outside without adding new vertex fields.

-This points toward a directional GPU edge-AA system rather than a software mask rasterizer.
+This points toward a GPU signed-distance edge-AA system rather than a software mask rasterizer.

+Current naming and data contract:

+- `aadist < 0`: inside the shape.
+- `aadist = 0`: the true geometric edge.
+- `aadist > 0`: outside the shape.
+- The existing triplet `{x, y, aadist}` should remain the primary vertex format while prototyping.
+Avoid expanding the vertex layout unless the simple model fails for a concrete case.
+- Fragment shaders should derive the local 1-pixel distance using `fwidth(aadist)` and convert signed distance to coverage with a calibrated smooth/clamp function.

 ## Design Goals